AAFC-BICoE/dina-planning/docs/UserManual.md

 In DINA, groups are used to define a set of user.
 Mainly a natural history collection or a lab.
 A user can belong to more than 1 group.

-Groups are also used to defined who own an object.
-For example, an object in the object store always belong to a group.
+Groups are also used to defined who owns an object.
+For example, an object in the object store always belongs to a group.
 Objects can only have 1 owner.